Getting Started with sort and uniq: Sorting Data and Removing Duplicates

 EOF

-There's one option that does "sort and dedupe" in a single step.
+One option does "sort" and "remove duplicates" in a single step.
+Look back at section 3.

 Show answer